An introduction to YouTube policies and guidelines

 YouTube is a community.
 Sometimes, when a video may violate a law or our Community Guidelines, we need to take that video down, restrict its availability, or take other action.
 Keep your videos and channel in the clear by learning a bit more about YouTube’s policies and some of the important laws that come into play.

 We know that most creators follow the rules, but you can look here in case you have questions about specific YouTube guidelines or policies.

 Various guidelines and policies on YouTube help maintain a safe and vibrant community.
 Anyone who uses YouTube should take the time to review.
 As a creator, it’s your responsibility to ensure your content and conduct follow these rules.

-Anyone who uploads content, hosts a live stream, or comments on YouTube videos needs to follow the Community Guidelines.
-These are common-sense rules that'll help you steer clear of trouble and include policies on types of content allowed on YouTube, rules against spam, and much more.
+Anyone who interacts with YouTube needs to follow our Community Guidelines.
+These are common-sense rules that help make sure YouTube is the best place to listen, share, and create community.
+They outline the types of content allowed on YouTube, the rules prohibiting things like spam or harassment, and much more.

 YouTube is a global platform for news and information, and we realize that sometimes graphic material is vital to our understanding of the world.
-It’s important to add context like this, both within your video and in the title and description.
+It’s important to add context, both within your video and in the title and description.

-When a flagged video requires a human review, someone on YouTube’s policy team looks at the video—and its context—to decide whether the video should be restricted, removed, or kept live.
+When a video is flagged, someone on YouTube’s team reviews the video—and its context—to decide whether the video should be restricted, removed, or kept live.
 This includes evaluating the video for educational, documentary, scientific, or artistic intent.

 See it in action

 When users ask us to remove contentWe work hard to respond fairly and accurately to legal and community concerns.
 That's how we maintain vibrant communities, while staying true to our commitment to free expression.